yumaoka/cldr/ldml/tr35-keyboards.md

 > Occurrence: Optional, Multiple
 > </small>

-This element represents a check on the current output buffer.
+This element contains a check on the current output buffer.

 _Attribute:_ `result` (required)

-This attribute specifies the expected resultant text in a document after processing this event and all prior events, and including any `startContext` text.
+This attribute value specifies the expected resultant text in a document after processing this event and all prior events, and including any `startContext` text.
 This text may be escaped with `\u` notation, see [Escaping](#escaping).

 **Example**